-✈ De Luxe Experiences aims to satisfy your curiosity and unique tastes by highlighting premium spots for fun, food, and relaxation through my eyes.
+✈ De Travel Experiences aims to satisfy your curiosity and unique tastes by highlighting premium spots for fun, food, and relaxation through my eyes.
 Here now is my take on Quebec City in Québec, Canada.

 Quebec City is a melting pot of history and culture that emanates a distinct European vibe despite being located in North America.
 The capital of Québec, much of its cultural charm has been preserved from its 400+ year old history.
 For instance, French is still the dominant language here, with less than 2% of residents being pure English speakers.